Assassinumz/backup-mongoDB/README.md

 ```
 pip install requirements.txt
 ```
-* Open `config.json`, paster your MongoDB Host, Database Name and the stand by time in the three fields.
+* Open `config.json`, paster your MongoDB Host, Database Name and the stand by time (seconds) in the three fields.
 Example:
 ```
 {